 Robert J. Stevens

-Robert J. Stevens serves as Executive Chairman of Lockheed Martin Corporation, leading the Board of Directors in its governance and oversight responsibilities and providing strategic advice and counsel to the Chief Executive Officer.
-Mr. Stevens served as the Corporation’s CEO from August 2004 through December 2012.
-He was elected Chairman in April 2005 and became Executive Chairman in January 2013.
+Robert J. Stevens is the Retired Chairman, President and Chief Executive Officer of Lockheed Martin Corporation.
+He served as the Corporation’s CEO from August 2004 through December 2012, was elected Chairman in April 2005 and served as Executive Chairman from January through December 2013.